 Few cocktails are more refreshing on a hot day than the perfect concoction that is the mojito.
 Between the refreshing lime and mint flavors and subtle punch of rum, it just tastes like summer days by the pool.
-It’s only fitting then, that National Mojito Day lies in the heart of summer!
-And despite its traditional Cuban roots, you don’t have to apply for a visa to enjoy the drink in all its glory today.
-Read on for five of our favorite mojito-making spots in Hoboken and Jersey City for your celebrating convenience.
+It’s only fitting then that National Mojito Day lies in the heart of summer.
+And despite its traditional Cuban roots, you don’t have to take a flight to enjoy the drink in all its glory today.
+Read on for ten of our favorite mojito-making spots in Hoboken and Jersey City for your celebrating convenience.

 Belo Bar | 104 Hudson Street

 Live music including a whole lot of jazz, good vibes, and great cocktails.
 Belo Bar is a must-visit when you’re in the mood for classic or innovative cocktails – tall delicious mojitos included.